 On successful completion of this module students will be able to:

-1. Evaluate differing viewpoints on concepts of community, culture and change;
+1. Evaluate differing viewpoints on concepts of community, culture and change.
+(LO1)

-2. Identify the key causes of inequality and evaluate policies and debates on social cohesion, inequality and ‘problem’ communities;
+2. Identify the key causes of inequality and evaluate policies and debates on social cohesion, inequality and ‘problem’ communities.
+(LO2)

-5. Use IT skills to research, study, communicate and work.
+4. Use IT skills to research, study, communicate and work (LO4)

 The assessment for Cultures, Identity and Difference is varied, reflecting the range of subject areas covered.
-Students will be expected to demonstrate knowledge of the subject area, and skills in presentation and information technology.
+Students will be expected to demonstrate knowledge of the subject area, and skills in information technology and reflective learning.

-LO1-LO7 covering the module’s range of topics.
-In addition, students will be required to submit an essay of 2000 words (50%) week 30 (LO1-LO7).
+In addition, students will be required to submit an essay of 2000 words.
 The essay will test student understanding of social change and social inequality covered during the semester.